SKMCanedy/firstmate/README.md

 # About Firstmate

 Whether sailing the high seas or delivering a product to your customers, a well-functioning crew is crucial in helping you reach your destination.
-Firstmate is a tool to assist you with organizing your crew and keep your ship running.
+Firstmate is a tool to assist with organizing your crew and keeping your ship sailing.

 Features include:

--Easily designating and re-arranging staff work assignments (referred to as "processes") -Quickly adding and removing both staff and processes -Staff has the ability to login and see the changes you have made to work assignments
+-Easily designating and re-arranging staff work assignments (referred to as "processes") via drag and drop

+-Quickly adding and removing both staff and processes

+-Staff has the ability to login with their own login and see the changes you have made to work assignments

 ## Live Demo
 https://firstmate-app.herokuapp.com/

 Create your own login or use the demo login:
 >Username: demo

 >Password: demopassword

 ## Screenshots